thebanprince/A3-Antistasi-Plus-PrinceFork/ForkChangelog.md

 - Reworked revive movement delay fix - units will gain their controls back a lot faster, without any delay after initial animation played
 - Flag on HQ will have specified rebel flag texture
 - Infantry Tiers improvement - T1 is militia (War Level 1-3) T2 is regular army (War Level 4-7), Elite is T3 (War Level 8-10), Invaders got new treatment too, each tier has it's own set of weapons and equipment
+- Vehicles can be unflipped with near friendly AI units too now, not only with players as it was before
 - "Number of the same item required to unlock" parameter new values - minimum(25), default(30), max - (50)
 - (2.4 CV) All unit templates have been remade from scratch
 - (2.4 CV) Vanilla template has been greatly expanded, militia faction changed to AAF